 I scoured the rest of that book.
 There were pictures of the hallways, and as I suspected the building hadn’t changed much.
 There were so many bright faces, so much optimism.
 What became of each of them?
 What did their journeys through life look like?
 I thought about life and youth and style, how different things were when Liz and Claire had attended there, how very much the same kids then would have been with the kids all around me.

 I realized then that I was now sitting in silence.
 I looked up.
 They had all left, all but one.
 A young girl was in a conversation with the librarian, intent on finding some information for an unfinished project, here on the last day before a school break.
 She was the age that Claire had been when she was a student.
 As I watched her, I thought of my friend, my friend who had disembarked from a plane on November 1978, two days before her daughter’s birthday, excited to see her children again, excited to see the new home that she had helped build from afar, only to learn that the world had turned upside-down while she had been in the air and that it would never be the same again.
 I thought of how she had been questioned and then whisked away and deposited – alone – in a strange hotel room, with no recognizable face around her, as she did her best to glean any information that she could about her family and friends and the unfolding tragedy.
 Would this girl have to weather the amount of deep sorrow that Claire had had to endure?
 What was in her future?
-I was overcome with a sudden rush of compassion for the child, and wished for her a long life and an immense amount of joy.

 This year I have thought a lot about Claire alone, in a nursing home, unable to communicate, locked in and isolated all over again as COVID changed her world once more.
 There is a theory that we are each here for the task of healing our respective souls, and that we make agreements with other souls to have necessary experiences in our life for that journey.
 I have no idea about the validity of any of that theory, but when I see Claire through the framework of that belief system it occurs to me that if it is so, hers must be a very brave soul indeed, one who chose circumstances by which she would find herself alone at the two most trying times in life, times that would have broken the heart of anyone.
 It helps me to see it in this way, it hurts a bit less when I think of her.
 I miss her, I miss her brave soul, I miss her endearing smile, and I miss seeing her, delighted in how good she knew she looked in her purple sweater.